What is Partnership?

 Partnership is a publicly funded program that helps frail seniors and adults with disabilities manage health, medical, and long-term care needs.

-Members are part of a care team that includes a nurse practitioner, social worker, registered nurse, care coordinator, and administrative assistant.
+Members are part of a care team (this links to a non-Medicare portion of our site) that includes a nurse practitioner, social worker, registered nurse, care coordinator, and administrative assistant.
 You also choose a primary care physician from our group of contracted providers and your care team will work with that doctor to coordinate your care.
 Family members or others in the member's support network may also be a part of the team.

 - Care teams discuss your goals, assess your abilities and needs and name your long-term care outcomes.